jordanbell2357/jordanbell2357.github.io/philosophy.md

 ---
 layout: page
-title: Readings
+title: Philosophy of learning
-permalink: /quotes/
+permalink: /philosophy/
 ---

-### Excerpts from classical writings on learning, pedagogy, psychology, and epistemology
+# Excerpts from classic writings on learning, pedagogy, psychology, and epistemology

 <!--
 <ul>